Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/introduction-2020-08-10.md

       technical leader to use the GitHub issue tracker to provide feedback on their mastery of technical writing skills.

-    - Mastery of Technical Knowledge and Skills: Students will receive also receive a checkmark grade when their GitHub repository reveals that they have mastered all the technical knowledge and skills developed during the completion of this project.
-As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the inclusion of effective source code comments, creation of Git commit messages, correct use of Docker, and correct installation and use of a full-fledge Python development environment.
+    - Mastery of Technical Knowledge and Skills: Students will also receive a checkmark grade when their GitHub repository reveals that they have mastered all the technical knowledge and skills developed during the completion of this project.
+As a part of this grade, the instructor will assess aspects of the project including, but not limited to, the inclusion of effective source code comments, creation of Git commit messages, correct use of Docker, implementation of an efficient Python program, and correct installation and use of a full-fledge Python development environment.
 Students are encouraged to ask the course instructor or a student technical leader to use the GitHub issue tracker to provide feedback on how well their work demonstrates mastery of the assignment's technical knowledge and skills.

 All grades for course projects will be reported through a student's GitHub repository using either messages in the GitHub commit log or issues raised in the issue tracker.
 Students should ask questions about their grade for this project in GitHub so as to facilitate an effective conversation about the submitted deliverables.
+Finally, I want to underscore the fact that, up to the deadline for an assignment, all students will have the opportunity to repeatedly revise their technical and mathematical work until it successfully demonstrates a mastery of the learning objectives for that project.